 According to The Planetary Society, space travel is worth it for the fact that it may help the economy through job opportunities for those who are highly skilled, the advancement of technology, and the creation of unique business opportunities.

 It’s fun to think about.
 Would you give up that new car or boat you’ve been saving for, if Elon knocked on your door and said, “You’ve been chosen” — despite the cost? $52,000 is no small sum.
 According to our survey, 78% of Gen Xers would climb aboard and even pay up to $74,000 to hitch a ride to space.
 Gen Z on the other hand, at the highest rate of willingness to go (91%), was a bit more financially frugal topping out around $41,000.

 When surveyed, 58% of people thought it would be a cool thing to see celebrities in space.
 Not all that surprising — since SpaceX was deemed the most trusted space brand by respondents, 42% would choose to travel to space with Elon Musk rather than the “other” guys.

-There’s a good chance seeing celebrities in space would help boom the business.
+There’s a good chance seeing celebrities in space would help this nascent business, ahem, take off.
 We are drawn to other things our favorite celebrities choose to do, so why not space tourism?
 If Dwayne Johnson comes back from a universal space tour and announces dinner on the moon is literally out of this world, many people may shoot for the moon rather than Mars.

 Exploring Space Tourism